-- a. your track record in managing similar projects, and your access to personnel with relevant skills and experience - b. your project plan that is commensurate with the size and scope of your project, including how you will: - manage the project including scope, governance, implementation methodology and timeframes c. any support or investment that will be leveraged to progress your project.
+- a. your, and/or your partners', track record in delivering related projects, and your access to personnel with relevant skills and experience, including project management and technical staff - b. your access to required finance, infrastructure, capital equipment, technology and intellectual property - c. your project plan, including how you will: - manage the project including scope, governance, implementation methodology and timeframes - mitigate delivery risks - secure required regulatory or other approvals. - d. any additional support or investment and co-contributions that will be leveraged to progress your project